decales/GestureType/README.md

 keyboard usage.
 Using the previous example, the equivalent function for this method is using the mouse to reposition the cursor to the next word.

-*Figure D. Supported GestureType cursor commands and their equivalent keyboard methods*
+*Figure D. Supported GestureType cursor commands and their equivalent keyboard methods*<br>

 | Command | Expert method | Novice method |
 | ----- | ----- | ----- |